Did you know that most people only wear a few favourite pairs of shoes and everything else is left unused?

 Do that for each row until it becomes clear why you love and wear certain shoes but neglect others.

 STEP 2 – QUICK DECLUTTER

-Seeing everything laid out and understanding your preferences will help you make the right decisions so take advantage of that and start letting go of anything that you don’t need or want anymore.
+Seeing everything laid out will help you make the right decisions, so take advantage of that and start letting go of anything that you don’t need or want anymore.

 STEP 3 – COMFORT, COMFORT, COMFORT

 What is the reason that shoes are in the last two rows?
 Is it because they are uncomfortable?